zuplo/docs/docs/articles/step-2-add-api-key-auth.md

 ---
-title: Step 2 - Add API Key Authentication
+title: Step 2 - API Key Authentication
 ---

 In this guide we'll add API Key authentication to a route.
 You can do this for any Zuplo project but will need a route, consider completing [step 1](./step-1-setup-basic-gateway.md) first.